solana-labs/solana/docs/src/running-validator/validator-start.md

 solana config set --url http://devnet.solana.com
 ```

-\(You can always override the set configuration by explicitly passing the
+While this section demonstrates how to connect to the Devnet cluster, the steps
-`--url` argument with a command, eg: `solana --url http://tds.solana.com balance`\)
+are similar for the other [Solana Clusters](../clusters.md).

-## Confirm The Testnet Is Reachable
+## Confirm The Cluster Is Reachable

 Before attaching a validator node, sanity check that the cluster is accessible
 to your machine by fetching the transaction count: